 Jump forward in time.

-Many experts argue that standardized tests like the ACT and SAT no longer reflect the student’s preparedness for college but are more likely a reflection of affluence – a student’s access to better quality schools, more expensive tutors, and the chance to take the test multiple times.
-This report from the College Board shows how the SAT scores increase for each higher level of family income.
+Many experts argue that standardized tests like the ACT and SAT no longer solely demonstrate a student’s preparedness for college but are more likely a reflection of affluence – a student’s access to better quality schools, more expensive tutors, and the chance to take the test multiple times.

-A side note…universities see several positive side effects from going test optional.
-When a college’s number of applications goes up, their acceptance rate will go down because they still only have the same number of open spots available.
+When a college’s number of applications goes up, their acceptance rate will go down because they have a fixed number of open spots available.
 The acceptance rate can be a factor in those popular college rankings.
 The rankings assume that the lower the acceptance rate, the more exclusive/higher quality the college, and the higher their ranking should be.
 Also, the middle 50% test score range for a school may get a bump as applicants with lower test scores are not reporting them—another favorable factor (higher test scores) in college rankings.

 Should my student submit a test score if they have don’t have to?

 This is the big question, right?
 The answer is….it depends.
 A good thing to keep in mind is that just because a school’s admissions requirements change that doesn’t mean that their standards change.
 They are still looking for students that are an academic fit for their university.
 When a test score is not submitted, they’ll need to lean more heavily on the GPA and course rigor as a measure of academic readiness.

 And let’s get this cleared up: students STILL submit test scores to test optional colleges.
 The reality is many students submit test scores even at test-optional schools.

 Unfortunately, colleges rarely release stats about how many of their admitted students actually submitted scores.
 Most are hesitant to report how many admitted applications included test scores.